linlin1209/TAFFI-Drude/README.md

 ## nonpolar
 - step 1. create a folder (e.g., /home/lin/nonpolar) and put the desired xyzs in it
-- step 2. run taffi/Automation_scripts/driver.py -c config.txt
+- step 2. run taffi/Automation_scripts/driver.py -c config.txt (this is original code, it's not included here)
 - step 3.
-When finished, you should have "" that contains the parameters
+When finished, you should have "Param_for_Batch.db" that contains the parameters

 ## Drude
 ### You can run this at the original nonpolar or create a new folder for it (e.g., polar)